 Trijicon MRO - Reduced Tube Effect

-Why shooters love MRO - The large field of view with reduced tube effect widen shooter's situational awareness.
+Why shooters love MRO - This large window red dot sight features reduced tube effect that widen shooter's situational awareness.

 Reduced Tube Effect - The tapered body design allows the tube to remain small while giving the shooter a wide view.
-Sight in at 36 yard for the most combat effect zero
+Sight in for a 36 yard zero for the most combat effect zero

 Reduced View Obstruction - Slim lateral body design and top brightness eliminates view obstruction for max situational awareness